After configuring your source database for PowerSync, you’ll need to setup your PowerSync Service.

 2. Defining your PowerSync config

-1. Defining connections to Postgres and MongoDB
+1. Defining connections to your source database, and sync bucket storage database

 2. Defining your Sync Rules